jonathanglasmeyer/bachelor/thesis/src/Main.md

 While comparing WER performance has the already discussed disadvantage of low relevance to the defined evaluation goals and the non-standardized spectrum of custom metrics makes an objective comparison of the different approaches impossible, it yet gives an impression of how our approach's performance relates to other work: the $\Delta KWDR$ of 16.8% seems like a good indicator that our approach is a viable solution for the goal of improving speech recognition for searchability and scannability.
 Additionally, the *effectiveness score* demonstrates that the approach nearly does not worsen keywords at all and 36% of the improved words are actually keywords (the mean of $W_{improved}(K)$).

-In general, the low variance of results over the various subject areas with their very different types of provided materials is also suprising.
+In general, the low variance of results over the various subject areas with their very different types of provided materials is also suprising: the variance $\sigma^2$ over $\Delta KWDR$ is $6.47$, the standard deviation $2.54$.
+This intuitively means that the values 15, 15, 16, 22, 15, 18 are quite near to their mean 16.8; only one outlier (22) can be seen.
+22 is the result from to the lecture `psy-5`.
+The other psychology lecture `psy-15` however has a result of 16.
+Both lectures have lecture material of the same sort and also have the same speaker.
+Thus the outlier can not be explained by "superior" material or speaker style.

 The results seem to suggest that the form and supposed "quality" of material (e.g. excercise sheet versus lecture slides) does not correlate with the improvement in KWDR.
+When looking at the quantity, we can see no positive correlation between $W(M)$ and $\Delta KWDR$.
+The glossary material from `biomed-eng-1` contains 3671 tokens and 974 types, it however has a $\Delta KWDR$ of 15; `geology-8`'s exercise sheet has the smallest $W(M)$ of 425 but the second highest $\Delta KWDR$ of 18.

 The initial assumption that it would be harder to recognize lectures from the natural and formal sciences, based on the "naive" presumption that it would be impossible to recognize words like "adenosine 5’-triphosphate", seems to be invalid as well -- apparently the combination of preprocessing, G2P and adapted weighting in the LM makes it possible to detect complicated technical terms like this as well.

 ### Qualitative assessment
 While representing the performance of our approach with a set of metrics allows (at least internal) comparability of results, it cannot convey a holistic impression of what would actually change for a user of a hypothetic speech media search/scan interface when data is used that is generated with our approach versus the baseline approach.